 (b) an officer or employee of the Australian Security Intelligence Organisation (continued under the ASIO Act) who is authorised by the Director-General of Security for the purposes of this Division;

-CEO (road passenger services) means the CEO as defined in the Transport (Road Passenger Services) Act 2018 section 4(1);

 Director-General of Security means the Director-General of Security holding office under the ASIO Act;

-law enforcement official means a person prescribed, or a person of a class prescribed, by the regulations for the purposes of this Division;
+law enforcement official means a person prescribed, or of a class prescribed, by the regulations for the purposes of this section;

-photograph means a photograph provided to the CEO under this Part;

 police official means —

 (a) the Commissioner of Police; or

-(b) a member of the Police Force who is authorised by the Commissioner of Police for the purposes of this Division; or
+(b) a police officer who is authorised by the Commissioner of Police for the purposes of this Division; or

 (c) a person employed or engaged in the department of the Public Service principally assisting in the administration of the Police Act 1892 who is authorised by the Commissioner of Police for the purposes of this Division.

-[Section 11B inserted: No. 18 of 2011 s.
-26; amended: No. 26 of 2018 s.
-321.]

-11C.
-Disclosure to police, ASIO and law enforcement officials

-(1) The CEO must disclose photographs to a police official for the purposes of the performance of the police official’s functions under a road law or another written law.
+(2) The CEO must disclose photographs provided to or used by the CEO under this Part to a police official for the purposes of the performance of the police official’s functions under a road law or another written law.

-(2) The CEO must disclose photographs to an ASIO official for the purposes of the performance of the ASIO official’s functions under the ASIO Act or another law of the Commonwealth.
+(3) The CEO must disclose photographs provided to or used by the CEO under this Part to an ASIO official for the purposes of the performance of the ASIO official’s functions under the ASIO Act or another law of the Commonwealth.

-(3) The CEO may, with the prior approval of the Commissioner of Police, disclose photographs to a law enforcement official if the CEO considers that the photographs are required for the purposes of the performance of the law enforcement official’s functions under a written law or a law of another jurisdiction.
+(4) The CEO may, with the prior approval of the Commissioner of Police, disclose photographs provided to or used by the CEO under this Part to a law enforcement official if the CEO considers that the photographs are required for the purposes of the performance of the law enforcement official’s functions under a written law or a law of another jurisdiction.

-[Section 11C inserted: No. 18 of 2011 s.
-26.]
+[Section 11E inserted: No. 8 of 2022 s.
+12.]

-11D.
-Disclosure to executor or administrator
+11F.
+Disclosure of photographs to executor or administrator

-If the person shown in a photograph has died, the CEO may disclose the photograph to an executor or administrator of the person’s estate.
+If the person shown in a photograph provided to or used by the CEO under this Part has died, the CEO may disclose the photograph to an executor or administrator of the person’s estate.

-[Section 11D inserted: No. 18 of 2011 s.
-26.]
+[Section 11F inserted: No. 8 of 2022 s.
+12.]